kubeflow/website/content/en/docs/ibm/pipelines.md

 weight = 50
 +++

 By default, Kubeflow Pipelines on IBM Cloud are running with the Tekton backend.
 In this guide you'll learn how to use the Kubeflow Pipelines with the Tekton backend [(kfp-tekton)](https://github.com/kubeflow/kfp-tekton).
+This assumes you have deployed [Kubeflow on IBM Cloud using the instructions on this website](https://www.kubeflow.org/docs/ibm/deploy/).

+You can also do a [standalone installation of Kubeflow Pipelines with Tekton](https://github.com/kubeflow/kfp-tekton/blob/master/guides/kfp_tekton_install.md#standalone-kubeflow-pipelines-with-tekton-backend-deployment) if you don't want whole of Kubeflow.

 In this tutorial, we use the below single step pipeline as our example